BrandonXu6106/obsidianpublish/content/thoughts/Raft Consensus Algorithm.md

 1. Leader election: how do we choose a new leader when an existing leader fails?
 2. Log replication: how does the leader accept new log entries from clients and replicate them across all the other machines?
-3. [[safety|Safety]]: when is it safe to consider log entries as 'agreed upon' and fully replicated across all machines?
+3. [[safety.md|Safety]]: when is it safe to consider log entries as 'agreed upon' and fully replicated across all machines?

 A server can only be in one of 3 states: